Geryes-Doumit/TD-CPP-Ensisa-2A/README.md

 ./compile-and-run.sh <folder-path>
 # compiles all *.cpp files in the specified folder path,
 # then runs the resulting executable file

+# for example :
+./compile-and-run.sh TD2/Exo1-SearchAlgorithms/
+# will compile and run the first exercise of the second TD.
 ```

 or like this :